Privacy Notices - Educational psychology service Privacy Notice

-We may also collect further data on you /your child as part of our information gathering and assessment work, such as family background, developmental history and further details about your child’s strengths and special educational needs.
+We may also collect further data on you /your child as part of our information gathering and assessment work, such as family background, developmental history and further details about your child’s strengths and special educational needs, safety and wellbeing.
 We may collect this information in some or all of the following ways: discussion with you and your child, discussion with school staff and other professionals, observation of your C/YP in their school/setting or home and direct individual work with your C/YP.

 Personal data will be stored electronically in a secure location on the SBC network.
 Any paper-based forms will be scanned and uploaded to your child’s electronic file, then disposed of into confidential waste.

 - How do we process your personal data?

 Swindon Borough Council complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 - Why do we need your personal information?

 We will use the information we have collected about you:

 - to plan and deliver appropriate services and support to your child